NHLI-Respiratory-Epi/drug-codelist-creation/README.md

 *1) Define drug class(es) of interest - collate list of terms for value sets
 *******************************************************************************/
 ```
+(Collate your list of drugs for the codelist, and put these as search terms in Step 2)
 - here's our example spreadsheet for [Step 1](images/Step1_github.png)

 ```stata